 The Documents Library can create new empty documents.
-Empty documents can be set in the DocumentViewer, sent to the Document Converter and saved to the cache just like other documents.
-Although this is of very little use in and of itself, it is quite powerful when used as the base for a virtual document.
+Empty documents can be set in the DocumentViewer, sent to the Document Converter, and saved to the cache just like other documents.
+Although this is of very little use in and of itself, it is quite powerful when used as the basis for a virtual document.

 To illustrate, imagine a situation where you have two scanned PDF documents.
 One contains the odd pages and the other contains the even pages of the original scanned document.
 You can now create a new virtual document, add all the pages from the existing documents in the correct order and then view this new PDF in the DocumentViewer or send it to the Document Converter to finalize it.

 Imagine another situation, in which you want to quickly create a new legal document containing a header and table of content pages from a PDF document, two fax images (from TIFF files), four disclaimer and content pages (from Word DOCX files) and an AutoCAD drawing (in a DWG file).
 You want to be able to view this document in the LEADTOOLS Document Viewer.
 Before virtual documents, all of these source pages would have to be physically joined together in one file (using the LEADTOOLS Document Writer) and cached.
 This operation would take time and the server would have to keep track of when to delete this file when is no longer needed.

 With virtual documents, all that is needed is to create the virtual document, load the source documents and add the pages needed.
 When finished, simply send this Document object to the viewer.
 No further action is needed.
 The new document does not have physical representation on disk.
 It simply redirects the calls to obtain the page images, SVG or text to the underlying original document.

 To create a new document, create an instance of CreateDocumentOptions and call DocumentFactory.Create.
 This method will return a new empty non-read-only LEADDocumentobject.
 The Document.Pages collection is empty and the value of Document.IsReadOnly is false.